Project Overview | Distros | Video Editing | Video on the Web | About and Contact Us | Privacy Policy

 The advice was to break the book up into separate files for each chapter.
 I chose to go with 7 files of XHTML.
 The W3C Markup Validation Service's Tidy was useful in converting my HTML to valid XHTML.

 Each image, in the book, will be a file.
-A css style sheet and three other files are also required, in a specific directory format, in the E-PUB Package.
+A CSS style sheet and three other files are also required, in a specific directory format, in the E-PUB Package.
 Harrison Ainsworth's Epub Format Construction Guide explained this structure well.

 zipinfo -mt file.epub is a useful command for displaying information about the zip file.
 Including compression and file length.
+In addition to the Mimetype file there should be:

 Perhaps the biggest issue is the hyperlinks.
 Where it is sufficient to provide hyperlinks, to references and relevant material on the web, it isn't really practical for a reader of the hard copy to follow up as easily.
 They are also more likely to flick through the book and so, would benefit from the inclusion, or at least a description, of what is available at the link - for possible follow up.